 Avast SecureLine VPN is a VPN service provided by Avast, a company that doesn’t really need an introduction thanks to its massively popular antivirus software.
-Since 2014, you can get Avast SecureLine VPN as part of the Avast subscription bundle or as a separate product.
+You can get Avast SecureLine VPN as part of the Avast subscription bundle or as a separate product.

-However, how does it hold up in comparison to other VPN services?
+So, how does Avast SecureLine VPN hold up in comparison to other VPN services?
 Is it secure, how good are its speeds, does it work with Netflix and other streaming services?
 Let's take a deeper look into this product and answer these questions on this Avast SecureLine VPN review.

 |📖 No logs policy:||No logs|